 CLA – Conjugated Linoleic Acid – Bodybuilding Benefits

-A study presented at the 1997 National Strength and Conditioning Association conference examined the idea that CLA supplementation might have a similar effect in humans as it does in our four-legged friends producing a leaner, more muscular creature.
-This time, scientists used resistance-trained men, not rodents, who supplemented daily with either 9 grams of olive oil (a placebo) or CLA (6 grams plus 3.2 grams of fatty acids).
-After a 28-day supplementation period, no differences were found in the subjects' gross measures such as bodvweight, fat mass or fat-free mass.
-Researchers did, however, find some interesting data suggesting that a longer supplementation period might have produced statistically significant differences.
+One study was presented at the 1997 National Strength and Conditioning Association conference.
+It examined the idea that CLA supplementation might have a similar effect in humans as it does in our four-legged friends.
+It looked at fat loss and muscle preservation.
+This study used resistance-trained men, not rodents.
+They supplemented daily with either 9 grams of olive oil (a placebo) or CLA (6 grams plus 3.2 grams of fatty acids).

-An analysis of the subjects' strength showed that the CLA group increased their bench press by 5.5 pounds and their leg press by 30.6 pounds.
-Though not statistically significant, these changes could be indicative of a trend, in addition, some differences existed in the ratio of blood urea nitrogen to creatinine which, as a marker of anabolic/catabolic status, would suggest a potential net anabolic effect.
+An analysis of the subjects’ strength showed the following: the CLA group increased their bench press by 5.5 pounds.
+They increaesed and their leg press by 30.6 pounds.
+Though not statistically significant, these changes could be indicative of a trend.
+In addition, some differences existed in the ratio of blood urea nitrogen to creatinine.
+As a marker of anabolic/catabolic status, this would suggest a potential net anabolic effect.

-If this type of study were carried out for several months on humans, I think it's wholly possible that you'd get demonstrable differences.
+What if this type of study were carried out for several months on humans?
+I think it’s possible that you’d get demonstrable differences.
 Perhaps that study is being carried out as you read this.
-Nonetheless, is it worthwhile to supplement with CLA?
+Nonetheless, is it worthwhile to supplement with CLA – Conjugated Linoleic Acid?
 Maybe.
 As mentioned, CLA is found in its highest concentrations in cooked meats such as beef and less so in poultry and eggs.
 Vegetable fats are a poor source.